HU-bioinfo/hu-bioinfo.github.io/content/docs/how_to_write_articles.md

 ---
-title: "How to Write Article"
+title: "How to Write Articles"
 weight: 100
 # bookFlatSection: false
 # bookToc: true